Skip to main content

 46 mentions Positive Neutral Negative

-• “Although the game is still in early access, the core mechanics already feel very smooth and natural, and you can tell all the time and effort that has already gone into the trails and map design.”
+• “Although the game is still in early access the core mechanics already feel very smooth and natural and you can tell all the time and effort that has already gone into the trails and map design.”

-• “The mechanics feel stiff and unresponsive due to the game being all video captured animations that do not flow well.
+• “The mechanics feel stiff and unresponsive due to the game being all video captured animations which do not flow well.
 For example, when your character corners, instead of reacting to it, he gets put into a cornering animation that makes the whole game feel clunky.”

 • stability